karlch/vimiv-qt/docs/documentation/configuration/settings.rst

 Overview of all settings
 ^^^^^^^^^^^^^^^^^^^^^^^^

 The following table explains all available settings.
+All setting names are of the form ``group.name`` where ``group`` maps to the corresponding section in the configuration file and ``name`` is the name within this section.
+In case there is no ``group``, the setting belongs into the ``general`` section.

+Note that all settings related to the statusbar content are described in detail in their own corresponding :ref:`document <statusbar>`.

 .. include:: settings_table.rstsrc